Rubella

 At a glance

-• Rubella is typically mild in children.
+• Rubella is a viral disease that is typically mild in children.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.